-PMGT 601: Leadership and Self-development I: Leadership Styles (1.5 credits) This course will help students define leadership styles and set personal goals.
+PMGT 601: Leadership and Self-development I: Leadership Styles (3 credits) This course will help students define leadership styles and set personal goals.
 Students will integrate conceptual knowledge and self-awareness within the context of ethical practice, social responsibility, and innovative practice.
+Sample Syllabus

-PMGT 616: Financial Skills and Managerial Accounting (3 credits) This course covers the creation and interpretation of financial statements, with a particular focus on building financial statements, cash flow, accounting controls, financial analysis, cost-benefit analysis, financial budgeting, and applying accounting information for managerial decision making.
+PMGT 616: Financial Skills and Managerial Accounting (3 credits) This course covers the creation and interpretation of financial statements, with a particular focus on building financial statements, cash flow, accounting controls, financial analysis, cost-benefit analysis, financial budgeting and applying accounting information for managerial decision-making.
 The course stresses using financial information within organizations for understanding and analyzing activities and operations.
 Students learn linkages between accounting information and management planning through cost analysis (including activity-based costing), operational and capital budgeting, and performance measurement.
-Students learn how to build financial models, analyze business plans, and justify management decisions to create financially sustainable organizations.
+Students learn how to build financial models, analyze business plans and to justify management decisions to create financially sustainable organizations.
+Sample Syllabus

 PMGT 621: Fundraising (1.5 credits) This course provides guidance and resources in fundraising for programs and organizations.
 Topics include private and public funders, innovations in fundraising, and broader issues surrounding philanthropy, community, and service.

 PMGT 623: Grantwriting (1.5 credits) This course provides guidance and resources in the craft of grant writing for programs and organizations.
 Topics include private and public funders, grantsmanship, and grant management.
 Sample Syllabus